This Haystacks recipe are an easy no-bake treat you can make year round. Made with just a few ingredients this treat ready can be ready in no time.

 Usually, haystacks are made with butterscotch chips, and they are perfectly fine to use.
 We don’t love butterscotch (though I do have a cat named Butterscotch), so I chose to use peanut butter chips.

-While you could use chocolate chips but by using butterscotch or peanut butter the custers look more like a haystack.
+While you could use chocolate chips by using butterscotch or peanut butter the clusters look more like a real haystack.
+Chow mein noodles are essential for haystacks.

 Ingredients